alexch/clauses/contract.md

 2. Fees & Expenses.
 Client shall pay Consultant at the rate of ${{rate}} per hour for the Services, and reimburse Consultant for reasonable out-of-pocket expenses incurred in connection with the Services.
-An initial deposit of ${{deposit}} will be due prior to the commencement of the Services, and fees will be deducted from such deposit until it is exhausted.
+{{#deposit}}An initial deposit of ${{deposit}} will be due prior to the commencement of the Services, and fees will be deducted from such deposit until it is exhausted.
-Consultant will transmit an invoice to Client every two weeks, and Client will pay Consultant all amounts due within {{net_days}} days of receipt of such invoice.
+{{/deposit}}Consultant will transmit an invoice to Client every two weeks, and Client will pay Consultant all amounts due within {{net_days}} days of receipt of such invoice.
 Late payments shall be subject to a late payment fee of {{late_fee}} of the amount due.

 3. Intellectual Property.